suhasHere/moq-transport/draft-ietf-moq-transport.md

 This extension can be added by the Original Publisher, but MUST NOT be added by relays.
 This extension MUST NOT be modified or removed.

+## Immutable Extensions Marker

+The "Immutable Extension Marker" (Extension Header Type 0xa) serves as a boundary indicating the start of a set of immutable header extensions.
+Header extensions appearing after this marker are not to be modified or removed by relays and MUST be cached by them.
+Conversely, header extensions preceding this marker MAY be modified or removed by relays, as specified by their individual specifications.
+The Immutable Extension Marker is assigned Type 0xa and represents a boolean value.
+Its absence implies that the header extensions are mutable.

 # Security Considerations {#security}

 TODO: Expand this section, including subscriptions.